-- 17.1 The Secretary reported that this would be the main vehicle of communication about visitors in general terms based on the text of the Order. - 17.2 There was concern that commentary based solely on the text of the Order left the role of visitors unhelpfully isolated from the wider context of their work and from other stakeholders. - 17.3 Members asked about the relationship between HPC and the professional bodies in the context of visiting and why professional bodies conducted visits to approve courses.
-It was clarified that : - some professional bodies had specific statutory duties to approve courses under Royal Charters, Whitley Council legislation and such powers, - automatic eligibility for membership of the relevant professional body co-terminous with eligibility for entry on HPC's register was seen as a benefit by both UK Health Departments, employers, and education institutions - and educational institutions actively sought it, - professional body membership often conferred access to Professional Indemnity Insurance, and some professional bodies could enroll students in membership and advised education and training institutions on ethical issues for their student members.
+17.1 The Secretary reported that this would be the main vehicle of communication about visitors in general terms based on the text of the Order.

+- 17.2 There was concern that commentary based solely on the text of the Order left the role of visitors unhelpfully isolated from the wider context and from other stakeholders. - 17.3 Members asked about the relationship between HPC and the professional bodies in the context of visiting and why professional bodies conducted vists to approve courses.
+It was clarified that: - some professional bodies had specific statutory duties to approve courses under Royal Charters, Whitley Council legislation and such powers, - automatic eligibility for membership of the relevant professional body co-terminous with eligibility for entry on HPC's register was seen as a benefit by both UK Health Departments, employers, and education institutions and educational institutions actively sought it, - professional body membership often conferred access to Professional Indemnity Insurance, and - some professional bodies could enroll students in membership and advised education and training institutions on ethical issues for their student members.

-A benefit of the current collaborative arrangements was that it minimised the risk of the professional and regulatory bodies for a profession coming to conflicting views about the outcome of a course.
+A benefit of the current collaborative arrangements was that it mimised the risk of the professional and regulatory bodies for a profession coming to conflicting views about the outcome of a course.

-The current joint arrangements were greatly welcomed by education institutions.
-They had resented the earlier model of two separate visits on different dates - sometimes even conducted by the same people - to look at the same evidence and reach the same conclusion.
+The joint arrangements were greatly welcomed by education institutions which had resented the earlier model of two separate visits - sometimes even conducted by the same people - to look at the same evidence and reach the same conclusion.

-It was recognised that the professional bodies, therefore, may continue to conduct visits.
-The issue for HPC was whether to collaborate with this process or to work separately from the professional bodies in future and exercise its own powers in isolation.
+It was recognised that the professional bodies, therefore, would continue to conduct visits.
+The issue for HPC was whether to collaborate with this process or separate from the professional bodies and exercise its own powers in isolation.

-The Committee agreed that knowingly working in isolation, and creating duplication and additional burdens for education institutions, would not be acceptable and would be contrary to the ethos of the Order.
+The Committee agreed that knowingly working in isolation and creating duplication and additional burdens for education institutions would not be acceptable and were contrary to the ethos of the Order.

 In agreeing that the operation of visitors should acknowledge the need to collaborate and interests of other stakeholders, however, the Committee needed to be sure that there was no conflict of interest or delegation of duty to other bodies.
-This meant that visitors appointed by professional bodies worked alongside HPC visitors but could not substitute for them (see also 6.5.2 above).
+This meant that visitors appointed by professional bodies worked alongside HPC visitors but could not substitute for them.

 - 17.4 This brochure would be remitted to the working party under 16.2 above. - 17.5 The figure " 30 days a year " should be a maximum if retained.
-A phrase around the wording " a minimum of four and maximum of 30 days as an indicative figure ", could be considered. - 17.6 See 13.2 above.
+A phrase around " a minimum of four and maximum of 30 days as an indicative figure " could be considered. - 17.6 See 13.2 above.

-ITEM 18 03/18 BROCHURE ON "VISITORS ARE COMING TO MY INSTITUTION, WHAT SHOULD I DO "?
+ITEM 18 03/18 BROCHURE ON "VISITORS ARE COMING TO MY INSTITUTION, WHAT SHOULD I DO"?